Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 31. Web Storage API:

 Web Storage provides you two mechanisms sessionStorage and localStorage that maintains a separate storage area for each given origin.
-Local storage and session Storage are a properies of window object that are used to access storage object and storage object is used to acess current origin's storage area by the defined methods
+Local storage and session Storage are a properties of window object that are used to access storage object and storage object is used to access current origin's storage area by the defined methods

 ### local Storage Vs Session Storage:-